thomasloven/lovelace-layout-card/README.md

   ```
 - Click Save

-You should now have more, narrower, collumns of cards in your view.
+You should now have more, narrower, columns of cards in your view.

 > Please note that the "LAYOUT" tab in the animation below is now incorporated in the "SETTINGS" tab instead.